 The following code sample contains six <topicref> elements.
 The <topicref> elements are nested and have a hierarchical relationship.
 The file bats.dita is the parent topic, and the other topics are its children.
-The hierarchy

-Topic Annotation Reviewer Status Type Date version I think "information center" is an old, IBM-centric term.
-HTML Frameset?
-Web help?
-HTML Knowledge base?
-Do we want to have an example of each of the three relationship types?
-For ordered, a map with a parent topic of zlawson updated comment 01:36:09 GettingStartedWithWidget, and then child topics InstallingWidget, ConfigureWidget, IntegrateWithSprocket, CreateFirstWidget?
+The hierarchy could be used to generate a PDF, a navigation pane in an information center, a summary of the topics, or related links between the parent topic and its children.

+InstallingWidget, ConfigureWidget, IntegrateWithSprocket, CreateFirstWidget?

 Unfortunately I don't have any idea about the family relationship.

 I have replaced "information center" with "web-based information system."

 I don't think we need to have examples that illustrate the effects of setting the linking attribute, but I can see why you raised the point; we discuss the types of links created in a map in the "Usage information" section.
-Robert, do you think we should add an example that shows the 22/11/2021 linking attribute? keberlein updated comment Thanks for providing concrete suggestions for adding an example of a map with linking="sequence" Discussed with Robert at our spec editors' call today.
+Robert, do you think we should add an example that shows the linking attribute?

+Thanks for providing concrete suggestions for adding an example of a map with linking="sequence"

+keberlein updated comment

+Discussed with Robert at our spec editors' call today.
 As a result, I've changed the example to use the scenario that you suggested (rather than bats).

+Marking this comment COMPLETED.